 Pursuant to Side Letter, the Company and Yorkville agreed, among other things, to remove the restriction in the Securities Purchase Agreement on the Company's ability to effect an advance under the SEPA, subject to certain conditions while the Convertible Debentures remain outstanding.
 The proceeds from any advance under the SEPA will offset an equal amount outstanding under the Convertible Debentures as an optional redemption.
-During each calendar month, any portion of such proceeds that would result in the cumulative reduction to the outstanding principal under the Convertible Debentures by more than \$ 3.0 million ("Excess Proceeds") shall be split such that 75 % of such Excess Proceeds is paid to the Company pursuant to the terms of the SEPA and 25 % of such Excess Proceeds is applied as an optional redemption of the Convertible Debentures.
+During each calendar month, any portion of such proceeds that would result in the cumulative reduction to the outstanding principal under the Convertible Debentures by more than \$3.0 million ("Excess Proceeds") shall be split such that 75% of such Excess Proceeds is paid to the Company pursuant to the terms of the SEPA and 25% of such Excess Proceeds is applied as an optional redemption of the Convertible Debentures.
 Each monthly Prepayment amount under the Convertible Debentures shall be reduced by any such optional redemptions in the 30 days prior to the applicable Prepayment date.

-As of June 30, 2023 and December 31, 2022, the remaining commitment available under the agreement was \$ 119.8 million and \$ 120.7 million, respectively.
+As of June 30, 2023 September 30, 2023 and December 31, 2022, the remaining commitment available under the agreement was \$119.8 million, \$119.5 million and \$120.7 million, respectively.
+However, our ability to fully utilize the remaining commitment amount may be limited by various factors, including, but not limited to, the availability of an effective registration statement permitting the resale of such shares of Common Stock.